This is a complete guide to Lunges vs Squats.

 - If possible, track your time and try to improve on that

-- Eventually, you can start utilizing uphill sprints or even running with a parachute to create more resistance
+- Eventually, you can start utilising uphill sprints or even running with a parachute to create more resistance

 Lunges vs squats – Which one is better?

-Well, when it comes to selecting good lower body exercises, it is not always black or white.
+Well, when it comes to selecting the best lower body exercise, it is not exactly black or white.

 In other words, choosing just squats or just lunges won’t be the best option.

 Because both are!

 Ultimately, your goal should be combining a variety of exercises, done with different movement patterns and under different angles.